Check If your Email Account was Hacked or Compromised

 Have I been Pwned? is a free online tool that lets you check whether your email address was compromised in a recent data breach or not.
 If your account information was compromised, it also displays the name of that data breach.
 It checks your email against various publicly available email dumps leaked in different hacks.
 At the moment, it has the email database of leaked in 7 data breaches including Adobe, Stratfor, Gawker, Pixel Federation, Yahoo, Sony, and Vodafone.
-It has 154,011,430 email addresses database.
+It has a large email address database.

 Just visit the website and enter your email address.
 If your email was compromised in any of those data breaches, it will notify you.